 Three-bin system inventory control

-The three-bin system inventory control represents a manufacturing control system where one bin of materials is placed on the factory floor to be processed for production.
-One bin is located at the factory store level, and one is on the supplier’s premises.
+The three-bin system inventory control represents a manufacturing control system in which one bin of materials is placed on the factory floor to be processed for production, one bin is located at the factory store level, and one is on the supplier’s premises.

 This system is similar to the two-bin system, but now we have an empty bin that dispenses more materials in a predefined quantity.